andrewpmartinez/ziti-git/README.md

 > ziti-git use-local --current
 ```

-`-here` can also be combined with `-undo` to limit the undo to only the
+`--current` can also be combined with `--undo` to limit the undo to only the
 current repository.

 ```